icebob/moleculer-java-site/docs/networking.md

 ```

 {% note info Dependencies %}
-To use NATS transporter, add the following dependency to the build script:
+To use NATS Transporter, add the following dependency to the build script:
 group: 'io.nats', name: 'jnats', version: '2.6.5'
 {% endnote %}